 You can see a sharp decline recently in both savings accounts and term deposits in post-GFC Australia.
-Where rates used to be as high as 5.45% p.a. on savings accounts and 6.20% p.a. on term deposits, they now sit at barely 2.00% p.a.
+Where rates used to be as high as 5.45% p.a. on savings accounts and 6.20% p.a. on term deposits, they now barely reach 1.00% p.a in most cases.
 Not shown in this graph is how high term deposits were way back in the day.
 According to the RBA’s data, you could get an interest rate of 16% on a one-year term deposit in 1989.

 Why are rates so low now?

-There are a number of reasons why overall interest rates on both savings accounts and term deposits are at historical lows, but the biggest by far is the fact that our cash rate is at a record low of 1.50%, and has been so for a record 26-months straight.
+There are a number of reasons why overall interest rates on both savings accounts and term deposits are at historical lows, but the biggest by far is the fact that our cash rate is at a record low of 0.10%, and will likely continue to be this low for some time.

-The cash rate is set every month by the Reserve bank of Australia and is a reflection of the overall strength of our economy.
+The cash rate is set every month except January by the Reserve Bank of Australia (RBA), and is a reflection of the overall strength of our economy.
 The cash rate is the base interest rate that banks charge each other for loans to manage their day-to-day cash needs – a low cash rate means it’s cheaper for banks to borrow from each other and the RBA, resulting in lower interest rates all around.